kartikk221/hyper-express/docs/Server.md

       * `any(String: pattern, Function[]: middlewares, Function: handler)`: Creates an any method HTTP route with the specified set of route-specific `middlewares` and `handler`.
     * **See** [`> [Router]`](./Router.md) for full documentation on this method.
     * **See** [`> [Websocket]`](./Websocket.md) for usage documentation on the `upgrade()` and `ws()` alias method.
-* `publish(String: topic, String|Buffer|ArrayBuffer: message, Boolean: is_binary, Boolean: compress)`: Publishes the specified message to the specified topic in **MQTT syntax** to all WebSocket connections on this Server instance.
+* `publish(String: topic, String|Buffer|ArrayBuffer: message, Boolean?: is_binary, Boolean?: compress)`: Publishes the specified message to the specified topic in **MQTT syntax** to all WebSocket connections on this Server instance.